WAH-ISHAN/backlist-npm/README.md

 ## 🏗️ The Architecture (How It Works)

 We don't just copy-paste.
-We use a sophisticated **3-Stage Compilation Process** to understand your code's logic:
+We use a sophisticated **3-Stage Compilation Process** to understand your code's logic.
+This allows us to support multiple languages from a single source.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#ffcc00', 'edgeLabelBackground':'#ffffff', 'tertiaryColor': '#f4f4f4'}}}%%